 Comfort items, such as a travel pillow, lightweight throw, and small towel will be useful during your journey.
 You can also use them in your room upon arrival, since it may be a day or two before you can get linens (unless you order them online - see below).
 You may want to pack them if you have room.

 Seasonal clothing, including jeans, a couple pairs of shoes, a pair of sandals, some short and long-sleeved shirts/blouses, some sweaters or sweatshirts, a lightweight jacket or raincoat, an umbrella.
 You may want some shorts.
 Pack a bathing suit, since you'll be taking a swim test!
 You may want to bring one dressier outfit, but in general students here dress casually.

 Linens, including one set of towels, two sheets (extra-long twin size to fit mattress 76"-80" long, 33" wide, and 6 1/2" deep--flat sheets are best!), pillowcase, and a blanket, if you have room.
 Pack or carry a travel pillow if you can.
 Hamilton does NOT provide linens, and you'll need these right away.
-They are bulky, though, so consider shipping them in advance, or ordering on-line for delivery to Hamilton.
-If you have not been able to pack, ship, or pre-order bedding, notify Regina Johnson (email@example.com) and we will try to have a temporary loaner set for you on arrival.
+They are bulky, though, so we strongly suggest shipping them in advance, or ordering online for delivery to Hamilton.

 CDs, computer games, or other favorite items from home

 Photos and small mementos of home—your friends will want to see these!
 Bring one national festive outfit if you can, since you may wish to wear this for special occasions or events sponsored by the International Student Association.

 List of home and Hamilton emergency contact numbers

 PLEASE NOTE: The Mail Center CANNOT store packages for RETURNING Students over the summer, but new students may ship to their Hamilton address!